lintonylin/Data-Visualization-Final-Project/README.md

 ## Prototypes

 I’ve created a proof of concept visualization of this data.
-It's a ... and it shows ...
+It's a graph about mission status of all rocket companies of all time and it shows that RVSN USSR launches much more rocket than other companies while holding nearly the lowest success rate.

 [![image](https://user-images.githubusercontent.com/54681253/94498924-5cafa000-01c9-11eb-9951-1b97cdb47166.png)](https://vizhub.com/lintonylin/79293d981a6d43389edf8b4186f5b6dd?mode=full)